Temple (novel): William Race's adventure

 Race, Renee, Doogie and Gaby Lopez give chase in Doogie's seaplane in order to foil the Texan's plan.
 The Texans board an Antonov An-22 cargo plane and using their Supernova that they have stored in an M1A1 Abrams Main Battle Tank, activate the Supernova.
 Race commences his one-man assault on the plane, boarding it from the rear loading ramp in mid-air.
 He manages to get inside the Abrams tank with the Supernova.
 However, he is accosted by Bittiker.
 Race starts up the tank's engine, which unbalances Bittiker, then fires the main gun of the tank, managing to decapitate Copeland and kill the Antonov's pilot, sending the plane nosediving.
-Race the preceded to reverse the tank out of the plane and into the sky.
+Race then reversed the tank out of the plane and into the sky.

 With the tank free-falling and Bittiker attempting to get inside, having managed to hold on, Race starts trying to disarm the Supernova.
 Using the information of Marty being the designer of the Supernova's ignition system, he deduces that Marty, as a massive Elvis Presley fan, used Elvis' army serial code for the disarm code of the Supernova.
 Race manages to disarm the Supernova with 4 seconds to spare, saving the world from destruction.
 He escapes the falling tank, with Bittiker now trapped inside, and is saved by the breastplate that he had stolen from the dead Nazi in the mine, which turns out to be an experimental DARPA jet pack which had been stolen by the Nazis along with fifteen other jet packs two years previously.
 Bittiker has no such luck and is killed by the monumental impact of the ground, still inside the tank.

 Now Race, Renee, Doogie, Gaby and Uli fly back to the village.
 Race lures the rapas back into the temple using the idol, wet in order to hypnotise the rapas with the resonance of the idol.
 Race places the fake idol near the entrance to fool any potential future temple raiders, and notices the bodies left by the Incan natives as sacrifice to the rapas among them including the Navy and Army teams, and sees the treasure of Solon so long sought by explorers over history, but is not tempted and leaves it behind.
 He manages finds an alternative route out, trapping the rapas back in the temple.
 Race returns the real idol back to the Indians, advising them to leave the village for elsewhere as more people may come in search for the idol, and departs with the others for home.